-These are details that guests and employers will notice and will ultimately put more money in your pocket.
-Be sure to know the details of a waitress’ job description, it can help you ascertain whether or not being a server is the job for you!
+Why does this matter?
+These are details that guests and employers notice.
+Guests will tip more for better service.
+Which means you will have more money in your pocket.
+If you know the details of a waitress’ job description, you can decide whether or not being a server is the job for you!

 Waitress Job Description – Minimum Requirements